 The lyrical performances of American soprano Lise Lindstrom leave an indelible impression on audiences and critics worldwide.
-“Lindstrom is a fast-rising star of the dramatic soprano repertory and absolutely one to watch” raves The Independent.
-Opera News has praised that “Lindstrom gave a truly world-class performance.
+Time Out raved “Lindstrom is glorious as Brünnhilde, headstrong and mercurial but also pensive and supple.
+There is a ringing, exalted aspect to her performance, and her voice is winningly warm and penetrating.
+It bodes well for the long journey to come.”
+Opera News praised that “Lindstrom gave a truly world-class performance.
 It is not often that one hears dramatic power combined with such a fresh, youthful-sounding soprano.”
-In leading roles that range from Turandot to Senta, Elektra and Brünnhilde, Ms. Lindstrom has commanded the stages of The Metropolitan Opera, San Diego Opera, San Francisco Opera, Deutsche Oper Berlin, Wiener Staatsoper, Royal Opera House Covent Garden, Teatro alla Scala, Hamburg Staatsoper, Opera Australia, Les Chorégies d’Orange, and Arena di Verona.
+In leading roles that range from Turandot to Senta, Elektra and Brünnhilde, Ms. Lindstrom’s compelling performances have taken her to The Metropolitan Opera, San Diego Opera, San Francisco Opera, Deutsche Oper Berlin, Wiener Staatsoper, Royal Opera House Covent Garden, Teatro alla Scala, Hamburg Staatsoper, Opera Australia, Les Chorégies d’Orange, and Arena di Verona.

 Known the world over for her performances as Turandot, which she has sung well over one hundred times, Ms. Lindstrom has portrayed the Ice Princess on the most important stages around the globe, including with The Metropolitan Opera, Teatro alla Scala, Royal Opera House Covent Garden, Opera Australia, De Nederlandse Opera, Les Chorégies d’Orange, and Arena di Verona in Italy, among many others.
 Opera News said “Lindstrom could pin us to our seats with sheer volume and she commands the stage with practiced imperial gestures, but Lindstrom understands that a great Turandot needs to find the moments when the character’s vulnerability can be revealed.
 The soprano accomplishes just that, delivering in Act III soft yet insistent legato phrases…We saw the tender heart beneath the glacial, dragon assoluta exterior.”